Seems like I've been collecting vintage goodies here and there for a while

 Now here's something I was really surprised to find at Salvation Army.
 A silver plate Harmony House AA+ Maytime by Masco salt and pepper shaker set from the 1950's.
 I paid about $5.00 for them, thinking I got a steal.
 After a bit of research I've found the prices for these run the gamut from $100.00 (!) on eCrater to as low as $4.00 on eBay.

-Apparently they were sold through Sears, circa the 1950's.
+They were sold through Sears, circa the 1950's.
 Here's what's written inside the box (which I unfortunately don't have):

 HARMONY HOUSE Silverplate Patterns were created by a world famous designer--the winner of the last Paris World Award for Creative Silverware Design....responsible for many of America's outstanding sterling silver patterns.
 Harmony House is the first co-ordinated silverplate-the same delicate tracings of beauty found on the flatware now grace the matching salt and pepper set--to lend your table an air of glamor.
 Harmony House silverware is sold only by Sears, Roebuck, and Co.